Ice Fishing Lakes In Oregon

 The best ice fishing lakes in OR include Diamond Lake, Lake Of The Woods and Prineville Reservoir.
 The most popular species through the ice, across the state, include trout, salmon and bass.
+The purpose of this page is to share basic information about the best ice fishing lakes in the state, plus the species found in each lake.
 See a list of lakes and species below.

 Ice fishing is as basic as fishing gets.
 During winter, it is popular here in the state.
 Aside from the tools one uses to create a hole in the ice, all other gear is very basic.
 A simple rod, reel, line and hook or lure is all you need.
 Lures, live bait and prepared bait are options, depending on the fish species in the lake or pond.